OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 ---
 # Building and Organizing System Images

 Our virtual nodes operate the same way many HPC centers run their physical nodes.
 Rather than managing installations on physical disks, they boot directly from the network and run entirely in memory.
-And, through clever use of overlays and kernel parameters, all nodes reference the same remote system image (squashfs), dramatically reducing the chances of differences in the way they operate.
+And, through clever use of overlays and kernel parameters, all nodes reference the same remote system image (SquashFS), dramatically reducing the chances of differences in the way they operate.

 OpenCHAMI isn't opinionated about how these system images are created, managed, or served.
 Sites can even run totally from disk if they choose.

 For this tutorial, we'll use a project from the OpenCHAMI consortium that creates and manages system images called [image-builder](https://github.com/OpenCHAMI/image-builder).
-It is an Infrastructure-as-Code (IaC) tool that translates yaml configuration files into squashfs images that can be managed and served through OCI registries and S3-compatible object stores.
+It is an Infrastructure-as-Code (IaC) tool that translates YAML configuration files into:

+- SquashFS images served through S3 (served to nodes)
+- Container images served through OCI registries (used as parent layers for child image layers)

 Create a directory for our image configs.